-If you feel you have a skill, ability or technique that you are happy to demonstrate, then making a how to video is the best way to share it with the world.
+Do you have a skill, ability, or technique that you are happy to demonstrate?
+Making a how-to video is the best way to share that skill with the world.

-You might do a simple screencast (essentially recording your PC’s desktop to explain anything from opening a command prompt to performing a tricky technique in Photoshop) or opt for a more personal, camera-facing approach.
-This latter option might result in a quite a bit of work filming and editing, but as long as you have editing tools and ability, the results should be good.
+You might do a simple screencast (essentially recording your PC’s desktop) or opt for a more personal, camera-facing approach.
+This latter option might result in a quite a bit of work filming and editing.
+However, as long as you have editing tools and ability, the results should be good.

 5. Product Reviews

-Related to the box opening video, product reviews are really simple to produce, BUT you would be well advised to make notes in advance.
-After all, you don’t want to be left without anything to say!
+Related to the unboxing videos, product reviews are simple to produce.
+However, it’s easy to get carried away, so make notes in advance.
+After all, you don’t want to be left without anything to say.

-While first impressions are the domain of the box opening, product reviews should go more in depth, and include reflections upon your experiences with the product in question, whether it is a new frying pan, a bike, a collection of pencils, a new partwork magazine, a phone, some makeup… it’s up to you!
+While first impressions are the domain of the unboxing, product reviews should go more in depth.
+For example, include reflections upon your experiences with the product.
+It doesn’t matter whether it’s a new frying pan, a bike, or a collection of pencils—it’s up to you!

-Best of all, you can conceivably manage a product review with a single camera, although you might like to add some photos and captions into the video to polish the finished production somewhat.
+Best of all, you can film a product review with a single camera.
+Although you might like to add some photos and captions into the video to polish the finished production.